Skip to content

 • Token request by email: Enables email-based token verification.
 Used with the Auth Filter question type to verify respondent identity and prevent cross-panel fraud.
 See Section 3.14 - AntiSpam.

 • Customized Groovy Scripts: Enables Groovy script execution in survey steps for advanced validation and custom conditions.
+This flag is auto-activated when you save a Groovy script (via Edit · Validate step) and acts as a runtime guard; the code never turns it off, so only an administrator should switch it off manually here.
 See Section 7.1 - Including Java Code.

 • Cross-Panel Deduplication (Browser Fingerprint): Detects respondents attempting the survey from multiple research panels using browser fingerprinting.
 See Section 8.2 - Cross-Panel Deduplication.
 Mutually exclusive with Same Computer Control.